kalenwallin/hudl-take-home-test/readme.md

 # Introduction

-This repo contains a testing suite for the Hudl login system and seeks to fulfill the requirements of the Quality Assurance Engineer I interview takehome test.
+This repo contains a testing suite for the Hudl login system and seeks to fulfill the requirements of the **Quality Assurance Engineer I** interview take-home test.

 # Developing Locally